How to Write NHS Tenders That Evidence Patient Safety and Learning Culture

 🧭 Key Takeaways

-- 🩺 Patient safety and learning culture are core scoring criteria in all NHS tenders.
+- 🩺 Patient safety and learning culture are core scoring criteria in NHS and ICS tenders.

 - 📊 Use quantitative data to prove control, not just compliance.

-- 💬 Evidence governance flow — from incident to learning to outcome.
+- 💬 Evidence governance flow — from incident to learning to verified outcome.

 - 👥 Link safety to workforce development and supervision.

-- 📈 Show measurable improvement — even small, verified gains score highly.
+- 📈 Show measurable improvement — even small, verified gains score highly when clearly evidenced.